Pri1437/computer-science/data-science/intro-to-data-science/week1.md

 # output: pri is a good boy
 ```
+String formatting is important in manipulation and data cleaning

 #### Dictionaries
 **Dictionaries** are data structure in python that use **key-value pairs**.